×

 It’s not good to drive long distances if your car has an oil leak.
 However, it is safe to drive a maximum distance of 10 miles, and you can repair within that distance.

-Is it worth fixing an engine oil leak?
+Is it an engine oil leak worth fixing?

 Yes.
-Oil leaks lead to low oil levels, one of the best ways to damage an engine, resulting in a significantly higher repair bill.
-Oil leaks may be so damaging that repairing them at the earliest is always worthwhile to keep your car running and avoid any complications.
+Oil leaks can cause low oil levels, which can damage an engine and result in a significantly higher repair bill.
+Oil leaks can be so damaging that repairing them as soon as possible is always important to keep your car running and avoid any complications.

 Tips to avoid oil leaks